lightonai/pylate/docs/documentation/retrieval.md

 ## Remove documents from the index

 To remove documents from the index, use the `remove_documents` method.
-Provide the document IDs you want to remove from the index.
+Provide the document IDs you want to remove from the index:

 ```python
 index.remove_documents(["1", "2"])